GaMeNu/BWU_rules_and_guidelines/StaffGuidelines.md

 __2.7) Building menger sponges:__ First offense - warn the player using `@warn`.
 Second offense - add another warn, then temporarily ban the player using `@tempban` for at least a day.
 Third+ offenses: temporarily ban the player for at least a week.

 __2.8) Warning capacity:__ If a player has reached 3+ warnings, temporarily ban them for at least a week on each offense.
-5+ offenses: ban the player for at least 3 weeks on each offense.
+5+ warnings: ban the player for at least 3 weeks on each offense.
 10 warnings: permanently ban the player.